Google Cloud Platform (GCP) offers load balancing and autoscaling for groups of instances.

 - Support heavy traffic

-- Detect and automatically remove unhealthy virtual machine instances using health checks.
+- Detect and automatically remove unhealthy VM instances using health checks.
 Instances that become healthy again are automatically re-added.

 - Route traffic to the closest virtual machine